NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 Implementation details
 ======================

-Currently NannyML supports DEE for performance estimation of regression models.
+Currently NannyML supports DLE for performance estimation of regression models.
 The algorithm is rather simple.
 Let's denote with :math:`f` the monitored model and :math:`h` the :term:`nanny model`.
 Let's assume we are interested in estimating mean absolute error (MAE) of :math:`f` for some analysis data for which targets are not available.
 :math:`f` was trained on train data and used on reference data providing :math:`f(X_{reference})`